 The Schemes Were Able to Achieve a Broader Geographical Coverage

-1. Under the FHLDS, the scheme had a strong representation from regional areas.
+1. Under the FHLDS, the scheme had a strong representation of regional areas.
 This representation from the year 2020-2021 was able to remain stable with around 37% of all approved applicants moving outside major cities and into their new homes.

 Compared to FHLDS, more people accessing the NHG were observed to buy properties in greater capital city areas.